Life-Donations/.github/profile/README.md

 Prove that you're not a robot by proving **your humanity**.

-**About lifeDonations**
+**About LifeDonations**

-lifeDonations, Inc is a Albanian nonprofit website which was created in 2022 by Arbrore Halilaj, Dardan Prenaj, Jeton Sllamniku and Jusuf Hulaj. lifeDonatons, Inc is headquartered in Kosovo.
+LifeDonations is an Albanian nonprofit website which was created in 2022 by Arbrore Halilaj, Dardan Prenaj, Jeton Sllamniku and Jusuf Hulaj.
+LifeDonatons is headquartered in Kosovo.

 **Installation**